Twitchkidd/gfcom-dep-2020/content/blog/cawfee-tawk/index.md

 Being able to see was great though, oof, lol, bright out here in the morning! // Lol the sun also turned the backup machine into a small furnace, time for inside mode!

 Oh, yea, there's that little bit of quirkiness in the text!

+Got through the footer content, on to header content ... what a mess, the way this thing is organized is driving me nuts ...
+That's next on the digital todos, it's physical todos time now!
+I'd love to go for a run, it's beautiful out, but I really need to get a few things done around the house and when the place is put together, I have a phone call I need to get through, and I'm going to get groceries, do some meal prep, and get back to digital todos this evening!
+Love the progress so far!